-Dove Cameron Looks Stunning In Form-Fitting Strapless Dress
+Dove Cameron Looks Stunning In Formfitting Strapless Dress

 The picture was a hit with fans, racking up more than 400,000 likes in just 30 minutes.
 Many took to the comments section to congratulate Cameron on the accomplishment.

-“im so proud of you,” one person wrote.
+“Im so proud of you,” one person wrote.

 “I can’t get your song outta my head,” another wrote.